bgord/knowledge/roadmap.md

 # Roadmap for 2019

+## React (13/32)
+- How to use axe to improve a11y?
+- `useEffect` vs `useLayoutEffect`.
+- How to create a universal fetcher with `useEffect` hook?
+- How to test a components with useEffect (data fetcher)?
+- How to utilize a `useContext` hook to make it act like a Redux store?
+Context workflow.
+- How to use refs in React?
+Explore `useRef` hook in detail.
+- How to use `memo`?
+- What's `useCallback` useful for?
+- What's `useMemo` useful for?
+- What's `useImperativeHandle` for?
+- How to setup ESLint for hooks?
+- Finite state machines, and their usage in UI workflows.
+- What's a Strict Mode?
+- What is JSX pragma?
+- What's a compound component pattern?
+- How to setup redux-observable?
+- Is it possible to create a higher order reducer?
+- What's the difference between controlled and uncontrolled component?
+- ~~How to test a component with lazy loading?~~
+- ~~Explore a `useEffect` hook in detail.~~
+- ~~How to query for elements in r-t-l?~~
+- ~~How to fire events in r-t-l?~~
+- ~~How to test a components with useEffect (document title)?~~
+- ~~How to access document title etc. in r-t-l?~~
+- ~~How to access value of the input in r-t-l?~~
+- ~~What happens when a key of the element changes?~~
+- ~~Explore `useState` hook in detail.~~
+- ~~Explore `useReducer` in detail.~~
+- ~~How to setup a TS for React?~~
+- ~~How to add types to class/function components?~~
+- ~~How to lazy load components with Suspense?~~
+- ~~Why user-defined components must be lower-cased in React?~~

 ## TypeScript (21/37)
 - How to type React input focus events?
 - How to type React select/checkbox events?